|University and Faculty:||The University of Queensland (UQ)

 Number of Places Available for International Students: 130

-Application Timeline for the January 2014 intake: Please note: University of Queensland Medical School applications are assessed on a rolling admissions (first come, first served) basis.
-OzTREKK recommends that applicants apply early to increase their chances of timely assesment.
+Application Deadline for the January 2014 Intake: University of Queensland Medical School applications are assessed on a rolling admissions (first come, first served) basis.
+OzTREKK recommends that applicants apply early to increase their chances of timely assessment.
+Applications for the January 2015 intake are expected to open in early 2014.

 OzTREKK Admissions Officer: Broghan Dean